-Any delay in treatment can cause significant or even permanent damage especially to individuals that have weakened immune systems from cancer treatments, rheumatological conditions, neurological conditions, or diabetes.
-Underlying biomechanical conditions such as hallux limitus could also impact your healing rate or worsen the fungal infection.
+Any delay in podiatric care can cause significant or even permanent damage, especially in patients with weakened immune systems.
+This includes patients who are undergoing cancer therapy, have rheumatological conditions, neurological conditions, or diabetes.
+Underlying biomechanical conditions such as hallux limitus can also impact the recovery rates or cause fungal infection to deteriorate.

 In some cases, nail infections can be missed or ignored due to the absence of symptoms or pain.
 At-risk individuals should undergo routine nail and skin care from their podiatrist.
-This is so any changes to the nails will not be missed, and prompt treatment can be applied upon the discovery of nail conditions.
+This will help to ensure that any changes to the nails are not missed and prompt interventions can be taken upon the discovery of nail conditions.

 What can podiatrists do for fungal nail infections?

-A professional and accurate diagnosis is key to an effective and accurate treatment.
+An accurate diagnosis is key to effective intervention.

-Podiatrists are trained to diagnose and treat lower limb conditions like fungal nail infections.
-They will assess your toenails and surrounding skin before advising you on the best course of action.
-Treatments for fungal nails can include over-the-counter medication, topical creams, minor surgical procedures, or conservative treatments like low dose laser therapy.
+Podiatrists are specialised in diagnosing and managing lower limb conditions like fungal nail infections.
+They will examine your toenails and the surrounding skin to determine the best course of action.
+Remedies for fungal nails can include over-the-counter medication, topical creams, minor surgical procedures, or conservative interventions, such as low dose laser therapy.

-The use of multiple anti-fungal products or incorrect methods of treatment can cause an infection to spread or become more resistant to medication.
-This would subsequently make similar infections much harder to treat.
+Using multiple anti-fungal products or incorrect methods to manage a fungal toenail infection can cause the infection to spread or become more resistant to medication.
+This would subsequently make it harder to resolve.

 Why do podiatrists prefer laser therapy?

-Low dose laser treatment is both painless and effective.
-A special gel is applied to the nail, which binds to the fungi cell wall, making them sensitive to specific wavelengths of light.
-This allows focused light to destroy nail fungus spores without harming healthy cells in the toes and surrounding skin.
+Low dose laser therapy is a painless and effective way to manage fungal nail infections.
+During the procedure, a special gel is applied to the nail.
+The gel binds to the fungi cell wall, making them sensitive to specific wavelengths of light.
+This allows focused light to destroy the nail fungus spores without harming healthy cells in the toes and surrounding skin.

-Our podiatrists debride and file the nail thoroughly before treatment to allow the light to achieve better penetration.
-With this, we can achieve a high success rate when eradicating fungal nail infections without the risk of complications or invasive surgery.
+Our podiatrists will debride and file the nail thoroughly before this procedure, allowing the light to achieve better penetration.
+This ensures a high success rate when eradicating fungal nail infections without the risk of complications or invasive surgery.